kindaro/interval-cover/writ.md

     ...

 Given these relations, we can manipulate them to obtain all kinds of awesome devices, such as closures, equivalences and orders.
-I will presently use some of these to verify solutions to our problem.
+I will presently use some to obtain a verifier of solutions to our problem.

-1. A reflexive, symmetric and transitive closure of `joins` is an equivalence under which considered equivalent are those intervals that belong to a contiguous line.
+1. A reflexive, symmetric and transitive closure of `joins` is an equivalence under which considered equivalent are those intervals that belong to a contiguous line. _(While not necessarily being adjacent on that line.)_
 2. A _normal_ set of intervals is such in which all intervals are disjoint.
     * Any set may be _normalized_ by gluing together intervals that join until none are left.
-    * Normalization preserves coverage: if a point belongs to some of the intervals in a set, it will belong to an interval in its normalization.
+    * Normalization preserves coverage: exactly when a point belongs to some of the intervals in a set, it will belong to some interval in its normalization.
 3. A solution is a chain such that:
     * Its normalization is a singleton set whose only member `absorbs` the base. _(Sufficient.)_
-    * With any link removed, this condition does not hold. _(Minimal.)_
+    * With any link removed, this condition does not anymore hold. _(Minimal.)_

 Therefore, `normalize` is a function that divides a set of intervals into classes of equivalence induced by `joins` and converts each class to an interval by taking the extrema of all the